Grain mixed, livestock mixed

-CHICAGO – Grain futures were lower Wednesday on the Chicago Board of Trade.
+CHICAGO – Grain futures were mixed Thursday in early trading on the Chicago Board of Trade.

 Continue Reading Below